 What “style” of worship will I find?
 At Mt.
 Horeb we try to stay away from labeling the different forms and ways of worshiping our Triune God.
 While most would consider our service to be more traditional in style as we often follow a classic Reformed liturgy, we strive to be faithfully creative as we worship and praise the Lord.

 The Order of Worship THE GATHERING OF GOD'S PEOPLE Prelude A musical prelude gives us a sign to begin centering our hearts for worship.
 WelcomeThe pastor and members make brief announcements about opportunities for worship, witness, and fellowship.
-Sharing the Peace We recognize the peace God shares with us through Christ as we share a sign of that peace with each other.
 Call to Worship We are invited into worship through words, often from Scripture, reminding us of why we’re here.
 Songs of Praise We sing a song(s) of praise to God Prayer of Confession Together we confess our sinfulness out loud and silently.
 Kyrie/Sung Response As part of our confession we sing, usually ancient words of worship: “Kyrie Elieson” / Lord have mercy.
 Assurance of Pardon Having confessed our sin, we are reminded that in Jesus Christ we are forgiven.
-Gloria We sing joyfully to God for his work of forgiving our sin.
+Praise for God's Forgiveness We sing joyfully to God for his work of forgiving our sin.

 THE RESPONSE OF GOD'S PEOPLE Sharing our Joys and Concerns We share those areas in our lives which cause for celebration or concern and we pray.
 Prayers of the People and the Lord’s Prayer We turn to lift up prayers for our world, community, and church.
 Offering Our Gifts & Lives We give financial gifts as a sign of our trust in God and what God is doing in and through us.
 Doxology We lift our voices together and praise God for God’s steadfast love.
 Thanksgiving and Dedication We give thanks and ask that our gifts and lives would be used for the service of God's kingdom.

 THE SENDING OF GOD'S PEOPLE Sending Hymn We are sent into the world by joining our voices in song.
-Charge and Benediction Rev. Ytterock gives a charge to the congregation and a blessing.
+Charge and Benediction The pastor gives a charge to the congregation and a blessing.
 Choral ResponseThe choir gives final response to all God has done in our time of worship.